 Treatment Of Achilles Tendonitis

-Probably the best treatment is prevention in the first place.
+It is probably better to prevent the tendonitis from occurring in the first place rather than treating it when it has already occurred.
 You can help to prevent the onset of achilles tendonitis by increasing your activity level gradually.
 You should also follow a stretching and warm up routine at the beginning of each stint of activity.
 Choose shoes that have adequate cushioning in the heel area and proper arch support.
 Avoid using worn out shoes, especially for physically intensive activity.
+Weight loss can reduce the risk of Achilles tendinopathy by reducing the stress on joints, muscles and tendons.

-If you do start to suffer from this type of tendonitis, you should take a break from your physical exercise routine until the symptoms have receded.
+If you do start to suffer from this type of tendonitis, you should take a break from your physical exercise routine until the symptoms have improved.
+Rest is one of the main treatment measures for the condition.
+When you are able to move the injured area without pain, you should keep moving it to prevent stiffness.
 When you start working out again, follow the guidelines above to reduce the risk of recurrence.